wordlift/docs/docs/pages/jsonld.md

 ]
 ```

-## Post linked with entity which matches the complete or a part of title.
+## Post linked with entity which matches the complete or a part of title
 If you have a post about apple titled `Apples: Benefits, nutrition, and tips` and have entity linked
 via annotation or term it will be added to [about](https://schema.org/about) when the title of entity matches the part (or) complete  post title.